PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 When you add something, the shop(s) selected in the context are automatically checked in the shop association block.<br/>
 But it's possible to select / uncelect shops, no matter the context selected.

-When you edit something, you can unselect shops previously selected and therefore disassocate it from these shops.<br/>
+When you edit something, you can unselect shop(s) previously selected and therefore disassocate it from these shops.<br/>
-And you can also, select shops not previously selected and therefore associate it with these shops.
+And you can also, select shop(s) not previously selected and therefore associate it with these shops.<br/>

-Example:
-You want to add a category in all shops.
-You select all shops context and click on add category.<br/>
-In the shop association block, all stores are selected.<br/>
-You create the category.
-It will be associated with all stores.<br/>
-Finally you want this category in only one store.<br/>
-You edit the category (no matter the context) and you select only one store in the shop association block.<br/>
-The category will be associated only with the shop selected.
+If you unselect all the checkboxes (all the shops) and save, then a warning message is displayed: "Your changes will not be applied, if you want to delete this element for all your stores, you should do it from the listing"

 **Add / edit pages with shop association block**